Table of Contents

 1. My Nyx Tracker is "dead."

 - Are all four AAA batteries installed in their correct orientation (springs to the minus side of the batteries)?
 Are the batteries fresh?
+Note that used batteries may fall below operating voltage in extreme cold (less than freezing).

 2. My Nyx Tracker is "jamming."